Newborn Frequently Asked Questions

 What should I wear for my newborn session?

 Wear something you are comfortable in that doesn’t need adjusting when you move.
 I recommend avoiding loud or distracting patterns and words.
 Parents and siblings should match or coordinate.
 Don’t worry about shoes.
 Portraits are taken for the waist up for adults.
+A neutral background is used (beige/bone).
 Siblings can show their cute little feet.
 Timeless colors include white, creams, neutrals, black, and pastels.
 Your newborn will be swaddled for family/sibling images.
 Remove hair ties and watches from wrists.
+Watch for chipped nail polish.

 How do I prepare for my newborn session?